-The social engineer tries to advantage of human curiosity, and they also succeed in doing so.
+The social engineer tries to take advantage of human curiosity, and they also succeed in doing so.
 According to a study conducted by The U.S. Department of Homeland Security computer discs and USB drives that were dropped in the parking lots of a government building were picked up (possibly as they were curious to know what is in the drive) and 60% of them were plugged into office systems.
-The devices are malware-infected and deliver virus directly into the system once plugged in.
+The devices are malware-infected and deliver viruses directly into the system once plugged in.

-The attacker creates a fictional situation and impersonates as someone in power to obtain sensitive information.
+The attacker creates a fictional situation and impersonates someone in power to obtain sensitive information.
 For instance, an employee may receive a call from the Head of the IT services; the caller may request the employee to provide his details such as job code or system’s password for a corporate audit and the employee may give away his credentials as he knows that audit is a statutory requirement.
 It is said that successful pretexting attacks have nearly tripled since 2017!

 Tailgating- a security breach arising because an employee wanted to be polite or courteous.
-Today, most organizations provide their employees with access cards that verify their identity and allows them into the office premise.
+Today, most organizations provide their employees with access cards that verify their identity and allows them into the office premises.
 However, an innocent intention of helping an individual without an access card, enter the office premise can be quite disastrous.
-According to a survey of enterprise security executives, more than 70 percent of the respondents believe they are currently vulnerable to a security breach from tailgating and over half of the respondents believed the cost of a breach from tailgating to be $150,000 and up to “too high to measure.”
+According to a survey of enterprise security executives, more than 70 percent of the respondents believe they are currently vulnerable to a security breach from tailgating, and over half of the respondents believed the cost of a breach from tailgating to be $150,000 and up to “too high to measure.”

 #5 Quid Pro Quo